 \subsubsection{Homotopy theory of dg-categories}

 A \textit{dg-category} is a $\cat{Mod}_k$-enriched category.
-The category of dg-categories and enriched functors (a-k-a dg-functors) is denoted $\cat{Cat}_k$.
-We refer to \cite{KellerDG,ToDG2} for a thourough introduction to dg-categories and their homotopy theory.
+The category of dg-categories and enriched functors (also called dg-functors) is denoted $\cat{Cat}_k$.
+We refer to \cite{KellerDG,ToDG2} for a thorough introduction to dg-categories and their homotopy theory.

 With a dg-category $\cat{A}$ we can associate its category $\cat{Mod}_{\cat{A}}$ of right modules, which are dg-functors $\cat{A}^{\op}\to\cat{Mod}_k$.
 There is a $\cat{Mod}_k$-model structure on $\cat{Mod}_{\cat{A}}$.